Redbird, Oklahoma: History

 Redbird, also called Red Bird, originated with the settlement by the family of E. L. Barber, who founded the First Baptist Church in 1889.
 Other families soon moved into the area.
 By 1902, Red Bird had obtained a post office.
 More than 600 people showed up at the official opening of Red Bird on August 10, 1907.

 The town advertised in newspapers all across the South to encourage black families to relocate there.
 Redbird's population attained a peak of 336 in 1920.
 Declining cotton prices caused residents to move away, even before the Great Depression.
 It rebounded after World War II, and at one point had seven churches, a couple of general stores, eight juke joints, and a gas station.

 Urbanization in later years lost the town population again, and the post office closed; however, the town is experiencing something of a rebirth as families buy homes in the area to enjoy a low crime rate and a quieter pace of life.

 Geography

 Redbird is located at 35°53′19″N 95°35′18″W (35.888676, -95.588211).

 According to the United States Census Bureau, the town has a total area of 0.8 sqmi, all land.

+Lane v.
+Wilson

+I.W.
+Lane was denied the ability to vote in 1934, after becoming a resident of Redbird, Oklahoma in 1908.
+In the case Lane v.
+Wilson, the United States Supreme Court found a 12-day one-time voter registration window to be discriminatory for black citizens and repugnant to the Fifteenth Amendment.